Skip to content

 IndicatorMeaning

 🕒 InactiveThe protocol has been without activity for a while.
-The threshold (number of days) is configured by the administrator in the protocol settings.
+The threshold (number of days) is set by the administrator in the protocol settings.
 Helps you not to forget about in-progress or under-review protocols.

-You’re editingYou are currently editing this protocol in another window/device
+Editing by youYou are currently editing this protocol in another window/device

 Being editedAnother user is currently editing this protocol — wait or contact them